sch/frontin/README.md

 All the familiar Wordpress pages are located in the assets directory (the only difference with a casual template is that they're not called directly by Wordpress, but through index.php).
 If you want to use Wordpress in a more conventional way, you can edit those pages as if you were working with a typical template.
 If you go that way, you still have the benefits of Frontin: little markup and little code repetition.

-## The steroid version

-Frontin has been used as the blueprint for [CurtainsUp For Wordpress](http://alexduloz.github.com/CurtainsUp/)

 ## Change Log

 ### 0.1.0